Amenability of coarse spaces and K-algebras: Introduction

-In Section~\ref{sec:alg-amenable3}, we analyze amenability issues in the context of algebras over a commutative field $\mathbbm K$, and give a complete analysis in this section of the difference between algebraic amenability and proper algebraic amenability (see Proposition~\ref{pro:amenability-unitalization} and Theorem~\ref{theorem:when-automatically-proper-alg-amen}) and show the parallelism to metric spaces.
-Then we proceed in Section~\ref{sec:dicho-alg-amenable} to develop the relation between algebraic amenability, paradoxical decompositions and existence of dimension measures on the lattice of subspaces for general (i.e., not necessarily countably dimensional) $\mathbbm K$-algebras.
+Then we proceed in Section~\ref{sec:dicho-alg-amenable} to develop the relation between algebraic amenability, paradoxical decompositions and existence of dimension measures on the lattice of subspaces for general $\mathbbm K$-algebras (i.e., not necessarily countably dimensional).
 This extends previous results by Elek in \cite{Elek03} in the context of countably dimensional algebras without zero-divisors.
 In this general setting, and due to the fact that the lattice of subspaces of an algebra is not distributive, the notion of additivity and invariance of dimension measures are captured by inequalities instead of equalities (see Definition~\ref{def:dimension-measure} for details).
 Finally, we give examples of how to produce algebras that are not algebraically amenable using the dimension measure.

 In the last two sections, we apply our general theory to two vast classes of examples: the Leavitt path algebras and the translation algebras.
-In Section~\ref{sec:Leavitt}, we prove that algebraic amenability and proper infiniteness coincide for the class of all unital Leavitt path algebras (Theorem~\ref{thm:amenLPAs}), while in Section~\ref{sec:alg-amenable2}, we prove it for the class of translation algebras associated to locally finite extended metric spaces (Theorem~\ref{theorem:main1}).
-For the latter class, we also establish equivalences between algebraic amenability and the amenability of the underlying metric space, and the analogous equivalence for proper amenability.
+In Section~\ref{sec:Leavitt}, we prove that algebraic non-amenability and proper infiniteness coincide for the class of all unital Leavitt path algebras (see Theorem~\ref{thm:amenLPAs}).
 Using the construction of path algebras, we also give simple examples where left and right algebraic amenability differ from each other.
+In Section~\ref{sec:alg-amenable2}, we prove the same result for the class of translation algebras associated to locally finite extended metric spaces.
+In fact, we also establish equivalences between the algebraic amenability of the translation algebra and the amenability of the underlying metric space (see Theorem~\ref{theorem:main1}), and the analogous equivalence for proper amenability (see Theorem~\ref{theorem:Roe-proper-amenability}).

 \paragraph{\textbf{Notations:}} Given sets $X_1,X_2$ we write their cardinality by $|X_i|$, $i=1,2$ and their disjoint union by $X_1\sqcup X_2$.
 We put $\mathbbm{N}_0=\{0,1,2,\ldots\}=\N\sqcup\{0\}$.